Saturday, January 31, 2026

 Audience Feedback

 This blog contains the audience feedback from a version of the music video that we showed to our target audience.
-This blog was created by me (Tisha) while the question was made by both me (Tisha) and Cassie.
+This blog was created Tisha while the question was made by both me (Cassie) and Tisha.

 What is the purpose of audience feedback?